-A form of proxy for use at Glencore plc's 2023 Annual General Meeting is enclosed and, to be valid, should be completed and returned in accordance with the instructions printed on the form so as to be received by Glencore plc's registrars, Computershare, as soon as possible but, in any event, so as to arrive no later than 11:30 a.m.
-CEST on Wednesday 24 May 2023.
+A form of proxy for use at Glencore plc's 2024 Annual General Meeting is enclosed and, to be valid, should be completed and returned in accordance with the instructions printed on the form so as to be received by Glencore plc's registrars, Computershare, as soon as possible but, in any event, so as to arrive no later than 12 p.m.
+CEST on Friday 24 May 2024.
+Please note that Friday 24 May 2024 has been selected as the date on which the appointment of proxies must be received by Computershare on the basis that Monday 27 May 2024 is a public holiday in Jersey.
 Completion and return of a form of proxy will not prevent members from attending and voting in person should they wish to do so.
 Notes on completing and returning the form of proxy can be found on the form and in the notice of meeting and should be read carefully before the form is completed.